-In honor of the first annual World Chimpanzee Day on July 14, 2018, we’re joining forces with the Jane Goodall Institute to spread awareness about chimpanzees and the threats they face in the wild, and in captivity.
+In honor of World Chimpanzee Day (celebrated annually in July), we’re joining forces with the Jane Goodall Institute to spread awareness about chimpanzees and the threats they face in the wild — and in captivity.
 To get started, here are a few interesting facts you might not know about these amazing creatures.
-To learn even more — and to find out how you can help — visit WorldChimpanzeeDay.org.
+To learn even more, and to find out how you can help, visit WorldChimpanzeeDay.org.

 1. Chimpanzees are humans’ closest living relatives.